 In today’s tenuous economic climate, most organizations are focused on how they can optimize costs while still retaining all their necessary applications.
 To exercise caution with the purse strings, savvy companies are turning to software asset management (SAM) programs.
 A strong SAM strategy will help you gain control of your costs, improve your software security, and minimize costly regulatory and compliance risks.

 But as you look at your software landscape, you can see the signs of a rapidly accelerated digital transformation.
-To support the shift to remote work, new SaaS applications were likely adopted and (hastily provisioned) legacy hardware and software systems were expanded.
+To support the shift to remote and hybrid work, new SaaS applications were likely adopted and (hastily provisioned) legacy hardware and software systems were expanded.
 The resulting license compliance risks are enormous.
-Plus, there's a whole host of new and growing cybersecurity vulnerabilities.
+Plus, there’s a whole host of new and growing cybersecurity vulnerabilities.
 Where do you even begin?

-Assess your current maturity
+Assess your current SAM maturity